huggingface/blog/safetensors-official.md

 that a user could download and use a model, and without their knowledge attackers could gain full control of the computer and steal all their bitcoins 😓.

-This is perfectly acknowledged by PyTorch [docs](https://pytorch.org/docs/stable/generated/torch.load.html).
+While this vulnerability in pickle is widely known in the computer security world (and acknowledged in the PyTorch [docs](https://pytorch.org/docs/stable/generated/torch.load.html)), it’s generally not known by the broader ML community.

 Since the Hugging Face Hub is a platform where anyone can upload and share models, we need to work toward making sure that users cannot get infected by loading malicious models.